jdersch/PERQemu/PERQemu/Readme.txt

         the distribution are:

         d6.phd:
-            A dump from my very own PERQ1's disk, which has POS D.61 and Accent S4 installed.
+            (Josh) A dump from my very own PERQ1's disk, which has POS D.61 and Accent S4 installed.

+        f0.prqm:
+            (Skeezics) A dump of my POS F.0 drive, which has a working MPOS E.29 installation as well!

         f1.phd:
             A disk containing a pretty complete installation of POS F.1,